yashaswigoyal15/LVMH-Revenue-Data-Analysis/README.md

 - LVMH outpaced French inflation in 5 of 6 years studied
 - Real (inflation-adjusted) revenue still grew substantially, confirming genuine volume and pricing power gains, not just nominal inflation effects
-- China's near-zero inflation in 2023–24 reveals its demand slowdown was a confidence problem, not a price problem

 ## Data sources
 - LVMH Annual Reports 2018–2024